Ted's Math World A "Black Box" Challenge

 What actually is happening here?

-Kudos and my undying admiration to anyone who can unravel the mystery.
+Kudos and my undying admiration go to anyone who can unravel the mystery.
 For everyone else, details are provided.
 A real human would happily respond to email on this topic.

 ---